browserup/browserup-cli/README.md

 This NPM package is the command-line interface for BrowserUp.
 The command-line interface is AGPL-3.0 licensed.

-Licensing for BrowserUp itself **is handled separately**, with a separate license and terms.
+Licensing for BrowserUp itself **is handled separately** and is source available, but not open source, with a separate license and terms.